VetleViking/OS/README.md

 # OS
-Trying to make an os, because i am so good in Assembly, and want to learn a bit more of C
+Trying to make an os, because it looks fun, and want to learn more about C and ASM.

 ## Running the OS